MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 ## Mapping commands

-Table belows shows the new equivalent of the old commands.
+Table below shows the new equivalent of the old commands.
 This is a quick mapping to help those who have used the previous version of the PowerShell module and need to convert their existing commands.

 Make sure to read the definition of each command to get full details of the change since some of the arguments have also changed.